jdcumpson/glotstack/README.md

 This project requires NodeJS (version 20 or later) and NPM.
-To make sure you have them available on your machine, try running the following command, I recommend using [asdf](https://asdf-vm.com/guide/introduction.html)
+To make sure you have them available on your machine, I recommend using [asdf](https://asdf-vm.com/guide/introduction.html) if you do not have a preferred setup.

 ## Table of contents